Hostile Takeover

 N landed a block away from the factory, in the shadow of a skyscraper.

-When he saw V landing, he asked, “So, what do you think our approach should be?”
+Once he saw V alight, he ran over, thinky look on his face.
+He asked, “So, what do you think our approach should be?”
 He tapped his chin.
-He waited for a response, didn’t get one, and said, “Oh, how about this.
-I run in first to scare them, while you creep up from the back.
-That way none of them get away–”
+He waited for a response, didn’t get one, and said, “Oh, how about this: I run in first to scare them, while you creep up from the back.
+That way none of them get away—”

 “Why are you trying to do this like J?
-It’s just toasters, we don’t need any tactics.”
+It’s just a couple of toasters, we don’t need any tactics.”

 “So, just run in guns blazing?”